 2007-2013 Programmes : ESF Priority 3 - Improving Access to Lifelong Learning

-The aim of the Priority is to widen access to post-school lifelong learning, particularly for key client groups.
+The aim of the Priority was to widen access to post-school lifelong learning, particularly for key client groups.

-Support will be available for projects that offer new and innovative ways of attracting into learning people who have been disillusioned by early educational experience or who face barriers to learning - either social, cultural, caring or financial barriers.
-Target groups are different for this Priority from the eventual beneficiaries, and include:
+The focus of support was projects that offered new and innovative ways of attracting into learning people who have been disillusioned by early educational experience or who face barriers to learning - either social, cultural, caring or financial barriers.
+Target groups are different for this Priority from the eventual beneficiaries, and included:

 - Personnel in public and private training /education bodies providing access to lifelong learning and support services to key client groups